SamuelTogepi/a999x/readme.md

 ### Unable To Successfully Restore Device

+This can happen on Linux due to turdus merula.
 Wait until your prompted to enter DFU Mode again, and before you do disconnect and reconnect the lightning cable.
-The next restore should work.

 ### My iPhone Is Stuck In The Ramdisk Ran Right After iOS 9 Is Restored.